Inside The 2017 Golden Globes Afterparties: Everything You Missed

 9:23 pm – Meanwhile at the Netflix-Weinstein fete, Washington starts shimmying to Michael Jackson’s “Billie Jean” as she and Asomugha are about to sit down.
 Fashion designer Georgina Chapman comes over and they dance to the late George Michael’s Wham classic “Everything She Wants” before taking a seat on the couch.

 9:35 pm- Sister bonding!
-At InStyle magazine and Warner Brothers after party at the Beverly Hilton hotel, Kendall and Kylie Jenner were seen dancing to DJ Alex Merrell and chowing down on slices of pepperoni pizza.
+At InStyle magazine and Warner Brothers after party at the Beverly Hilton hotel, Kendall and Kylie Jenner were seen dancing to DJ Michelle Pesce and chowing down on slices of pepperoni pizza.

 9:40 pm- Sunday night fever!
 No stranger to epic dance moves, Fox/ FX party attendee John Travolta dances and sings along to The Weeknd’s “I Can’t Feel My Face.”
 He knows every line, says an insider.